 Middleton Group has committed to providing a substantial amount of our collective time towards undertaking pro-bono work that has direct community benefit, and is aligned with our vision and mission.

-Read on to find out how our team has engaged with community groups throughout 2020.
+Read on to find out how our team has engaged with community groups.

 In 2020, we hosted 16 masterclasses, sharing our experience with the engineering community and helping young engineers develop knowledge across all power disciplines including: transport, renewables, industrial, safety, transmission & distribution.